denisnoguer/federated-ids-replication-ufg/README.md

-## 🛡️ Attack TYPES and Categories in the Dataset
+## C- 🛡️ Attack TYPES and Categories in the Dataset

 The KDD Cup 99 dataset includes various types of attacks grouped into four main categories, each with specific behaviors and threats: